 Spending time with a friend’s pet – or better yet, getting a pet yourself – will do wonders for your anxiety and for the animal’s anxiety, too.
 There’s nothing wrong with being alone, but loneliness isn’t exactly great for those with anxiety.
 Loneliness can trigger anxiety and depression.
 If you have a dog, however, that dog will always be there when you wake up, kissing your face and jumping all over you, encouraging to start your day.
 That dog will offer you unconditional love and companionship.
 The presence of a dog is relaxing and dogs intuitively know when you’re feeling anxious and they’ll be by your side.
 They’ll snuggle with you whenever you need cuddles, and there’s something incredibly therapeutic and calming about holding and petting your dog (or cat!)
 The best part is they want to cuddle with you.
 Canna-Pet points out that dog anxiety is a real problem that exists when dogs don’t get to spend enough quality time with their owners.
 This means that by spending quality time with your dog to ease your stress, you’re simultaneously reducing your dog’s stress as well.
 Knowing that a dog wants to be by your side and needs you just as much as you need them gives your day meaning, and having purpose helps with anxiety!
 There’s even such a thing as a service dog for anxiety, or an emotional support dog.
 Psychiatrists sometimes prescribe their patients treatment in the form of an emotional support dog instead of anti-anxiety drugs.

 Kava is a natural plant known for its calming and anxiety-killing effects, and some people compare its effects to those of the anti-anxiety drug Valium (but much safer.)
 Kava naturally increases dopamine in the brain and induces a slight euphoria, which allows the body and mind to enter a relaxed state while anxiety dissipates.
 Double-blind studies have proven Kava’s anxiety-reducing effects.
 Kava has been used as a natural medicine for thousands of years, and it’s recently become common knowledge that it helps with anxiety.
-I recently discovered KATY, a natural mood-boosting supplement which has Kava in it.
-By including other key ingredients, the effects of the Kava are “potentiated” in KATY.
-This means, by adding select ingredients, in the right proportions, the supplement called KATY enhances the benefits of Kava which as helped my anxiety and helped to regulate my mood.
+I recently discovered AVA, an all-natural, plant-based, mood-boosting supplement which has Kava in it.
+By including other key ingredients, the effects of the Kava are “potentiated” in AVA.
+This means, by adding select ingredients, in the right proportions, the supplement called AVA enhances the benefits of Kava which as helped my anxiety and helped to regulate my mood.
 You can also drink Kava in tea, but I personally found the natural supplement to work better.
-KATY also has green tea extract in it, which counteracts the feelings of drowsiness you’d otherwise get when you consume Kava, and I prefer not to be drowsy – because I’d like to still be able to get work done and get household projects done!
+AVA also has green tea extract in it, which counteracts the feelings of drowsiness you’d otherwise get when you consume Kava, and I prefer not to be drowsy – because I’d like to still be able to get work done and get household projects done!

 Exercise is an extremely effective, natural cure for anxiety – for several reasons.
 For one thing, inactivity or unused energy can cause anxiety.
 If you don’t exercise and you’re too inactive, that unused energy will turn into physical tension.
 The stress hormone known as cortisol depletes when you exercise, and exercising releases feel-good endorphins that help improve your overall mood.
 Plus, a completed workout gives you a sense of accomplishment – because you did something productive.
 This in itself can reduce anxiety.
 You’re even better off if you exercise outside, because spending time outdoors and in nature is linked to feelings of happiness and general well-being.